fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-The `withTx` method takes the current context and a transaction callback function (`txFn`) as arguments.
-It first initializes a transaction (`tx`), then instantiates `*Queries` using that transaction, it runs the callback function (`txFn`) with this transaction-scoped instance of `*Queries` as an argument, and eventually performs transaction rollback or commit based on the return value of the callback function.
+The `withTx` method takes the current context `ctx` and a transaction function `txFn` as arguments.
+It first initializes a transaction (`tx`), then instantiates `*Queries` using that transaction, runs the `txFn` function with the transaction-scoped instance of `*Queries` as an argument, and finally performs transaction rollback or commit based on the return value of the `txFn` function.

 Now we are ready to create the missing method implementations.
 Let's start with the `CreateBook` method: